 - Exercise regularly.

 - Eat a balanced diet.
-Including vegetables, fruit and whole grains, and avoid caffeinated drinks (coffee, tea, and soft drinks) and alcohol.
-Avoid spicy, acidic, and dairy foods if you are sensitive to them.
+Include vegetables, fruit and whole grains, and avoid caffeinated drinks (coffee, tea, and soft drinks) and alcohol.
+Avoid spicy, acidic and dairy foods if you are sensitive to them.

 - Avoid dry, artificial interior climates.
 Using a humidifier at night might compensate for dryness.